 - a.
 Presentation of an original birth certificate (schools are expected to keep a copy of the certificate on file) - b.
 Baptismal certificate for Catholic students - c.
 Proof of custody where applicable - d.
-Current report card and previous academic years' report card as applicable
+Current report card and previous academic years' report card as applicable - e.

-- e.
 Current standardized test scores and previous years, if applicable - f.
 Completed Diocesan Application Form (Appendix J) - g.
 A non-refundable application fee - h.
-A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
-Proof of exact dates of required immunization as required by the Code of Virginia.
-Immunization records are required to be signed and verified by a licensed healthcare provider.
+A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - Proof of exact dates of required immunization as required by the Code of Virginia.
+Immunization records are required to be signed and verified by a licensed healthcare provider. - ii.
+Physical examination covering all required aspects as mandated on the MCH

-ii.
-Physical examination covering all required aspects as mandated on the MCH 213G within 12 months prior to entering school for the first time.
+213G within 12 months prior to entering school for the first time.
 Equivalent school entrance physical forms from another state may be acceptable.
 (Note: A pre-school physical does not take the place of the required kindergarten entry physical even though it was completed within the 12 months prior to kindergarten entry.
 This is because some aspects required for kindergarten are not included in a pre-school physical - e.g., hearing and vision screening)

-i.
+- iii.
+Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school - i.
 Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school

-REQUIREMENTS FOR ADMISSION TO GRADES 6-12
+REQUIREMENTS FOR ADMISSION TO GRADES 6 - 12